HansFeddersen/PyBer_Analysis/README.md

 ![This is an image](https://github.com/HansFeddersen/PyBer_Analysis/blob/main/Resources/More/Merge%20DF.png)

 **Get a Summary DataFrame**
-To get a Summary DataFrame, we need to work with the information to get calculate the fields that we want to have on our summary In this case we are going to analyze the information of the rides for each city type (Urban, SubUrban and Rural) so it is neccesary to group by "type".
+To get a Summary DataFrame, we need to work with the information to get calculate the fields that we want to have on our summary In this case we are going to analyze the information of the rides for each city type (Urban, Suburban and Rural) so it is necessary to group by "type".

 The fields included on the summary are the following:
 - **Total rides per city type:** Count how many rides are per each city type